Smart contract audit checklist for 2021 by QuillAudits | DeFi

 External calls to untrusted contracts can bring certain risks and errors.
 External calls may execute malicious code in that contract or any other contract that it depends upon.
 As such, every external call should be treated as a potential security risk.
 When it is not possible, or undesirable to remove external calls, use the recommendations.

-5. Check for re-enterancy and ensure state committed before external call.
+5. Check for re-enterancy and ensure the state committed before the external call.

 Loss: estimated at 3.5M ETH (~50M USD at the time)

 6. Don’t delegate the call to untrusted code.

 delegatecall the function is used to call functions from other contracts as if they belong to the caller contract.
 Thus the caller may change the state of the calling address.
 This may be insecure.

 Saving gas is necessary to build an efficient smart contract.
 It is one of the main issues that the developers face because not all of them know how to do it correctly.
 Auditors at QuillAudits understand well which instructions consume more gas and how we can avoid or minimize them.